wp-plugins/social-media-followers-counter/readme.txt

 = Can I display only facebook and twitter in my widget? =

 Yes.
-Provide the link for only those item you likke to display.
+Provide the link for only those item you like to display.
 Leave the remaining field blank

 = Can I display my custom text below each icon? =